rcarmo/bottle-fever/README.md

 bottle-fever
 ============

-A clean-room clone of the Fever RSS aggregator, focusing on the API
+A clean-room clone of the Fever RSS aggregator, focusing on providing a compatible API and a simple feed store based on SQLite